The big secret is that since before WWII capitalism depends on what the experts call "growth." In the 19th cent., Malthus said poverty was uncurable.

 Capitalism was still new.

-Obviously, if inequality increases, and the "rich" get more and more, a failure of sustainable systemic growth would mean that commercial wealth production is going to be transferred away from many persons.
-If the problem is in t he nature of the system, then the solution is to change the system.
+It is obviously that, if inequality increases and the "rich" get more and more, a failure of sustainable systemic growth would mean that commercial wealth production is going to be transferred away from many persons.
+If the problem is not that of the basic nature of the system, then the solution is to change the system.
 It is to create a "capitalism version 2."
-That would at least be change, if not "Growth," in the fashionable sense that economists have gotten used to.
+A major change indeed.
+But capitalism is not static.
+That would at least be change, if not "Growth," in the fashionable sense of their language, of language that economists have gotten used to.
 On the other hand, it would be a kind of healthy growth in the way we think about economics.